zj6882917/aakinshin.net/en/_posts/dotnet/stopwatch.md

 ### Summary

 This was a brief overview of the `Stopwatch` class.
-It is hard to cover all the details of `Stopwatch` behaviour because there ir a lot of different combinations of runtimes / operation systems / hardware.
+It is hard to cover all the details of `Stopwatch` behavior because there is a lot of different combinations of runtimes / operation systems / hardware.
-When we are using `Stopwatch`, usually we care about its latency and resolution because these values determines what we can measure with `Stopwatch` and what we can't.
+When we are using `Stopwatch`, usually we care about its latency and resolution because these values determine what we can measure with `Stopwatch` and what we can't.
 There are some possible configurations:

 Runtime    | OS       | Hardware Timer | 1 tick    | Latency    | Resolution